HaukeMarkus/my_homeassistant/README.md

 # homeassistant-config
 ## My HA configuration

 My home configuration

+I use my homeassistant to control my home.
+To move rollershutters after sunrise and sunset I use shellies 2.5.
+To control my irrigation I created a solution based on the SONOFF 4chpro switch from tasmota which controls 4 irrigation zones / valves.

+Those are Hunter valves connected to a tube system from Gardena.

 Technically I am actually using a lot of shellies:
-- Shelly 1
+- Shelly 1: as light switches, garage door opener
-- Shelly HT
+- Shelly HT: as temperature sensor
-- Shelly 2.5
+- Shelly 2.5: as rollershutter driver for my basement windows

 Fritz.

 Furthermore I have a
 - Fritzbox Switch,
-- a 4chPro switch Tasmota via MQTT (https://tasmota.github.io/docs/devices/Sonoff-4CH-Pro/)
+- a SONOFF 4chPro switch Tasmota via MQTT [SONOFF](https://tasmota.github.io/docs/devices/Sonoff-4CH-Pro/)

 <br />